 Drugs of abuse which require a medical detox typically include those drugs which cause a physical addiction, also called dependence.
 These drugs usually create a psychological dependence, known as addiction, as well as dependence.
 When someone is physically addicted to a drug, he or she will experience withdrawal symptoms when not taking it.

-Whether a person needs to enter medical detox prior to an addiction recovery program will depend on the drug of abuse, duration of abuse, frequency of abuse, presence and severity of dependence, and the individual.
+Whether a person needs to enter medical detox prior to an addiction recovery program will depend on the drug of abuse, duration of abuse, the frequency of abuse, presence, and severity of dependence, and the individual.

 Questions About Treatment?